tomasgdc/SmartCameraSystem-UE4/README.md

 ![image](https://user-images.githubusercontent.com/10357361/214281639-137a5d73-279d-429d-8f43-2eff045210d4.png)

 # Camera AI Controller
 Once we have all actors that are facing camera  and do not.
-We calculate our look at rotator.
+We calculate our average look at rotator.
 If we have more actors that are facing camera.
 Then get average rotator in that position otherwise get averga rotator to actors who arer not facing camera.
 ![image](https://user-images.githubusercontent.com/10357361/214293265-36fa0123-999c-4a1d-baf6-cc76b0c3e6ed.png)
 ![image](https://user-images.githubusercontent.com/10357361/214293441-2f87f5a9-c7e0-46a4-8c11-b4732baeb201.png)